brunopamplona/streaming-experiments/README.md

 # streaming-experiments
-design de experimento A/B com cálculo de sample size, análise de poder, interpretação de resultado.
-Bônus se incluir geo-experiment com holdout sintético. by Bruno Pamplona
+A/B experiment design with sample size calculation, power analysis, and result interpretation.
+Bonus: geo-experiment with synthetic holdout region. by Bruno Pamplona